 Of course all the usual benefits which make Greece such a great destination for a relaxing holiday are present in abundance on Tilos – sun, sea, tavernas, village life etc. But Tilos offers so much more, and is a shining example to other small islands under similar economic pressures.
 By visiting you will not only have a splendid holiday, you will be supporting the island’s initiative and helping others to see that an alternative to mass tourism can work.

 Wednesday flights from Gatwick, Manchester and Birmingham via Rhodes.
-Taxi transfer to Rhodes port (40 mins).
-Fast Sea Star Catamaran to the island (90 mins), tickets included – there may be some waiting time at the port.
-In 2013 the Sea Star dep Rhodes 18.00 and dep Tilos 07.00 on return.
+Taxi transfer to the port of Kamiros Skala (40 mins).
+Local ferry (probably the Halki Star) to the island via Halki (c 3 hours plus short call into Halki), tickets included – there may be some waiting time at the port.
+Approx departure times from Rhodes 17.00, from Tilos 07.00.
 Local transfer or short walk to your accommodation.
 On your return the reverse applies.